AntoniosBarotsis/Rember/README.md

   alwaysRun: true       # Default is false
 ```

-The hook directory should only be used if you, for whatever reason are not using the default git hooks
+- `hookDirectory`: Optional.
+The hook directory should only be used if you, for whatever reason, are not using the default
-location.
+  git hooks location.
 You can check your current hook path by running `git config core.hooksPath`, if nothing is printed
   then ignore this, otherwise set it to whatever value is printed.
 Keep in mind that Rember will replace
   any `pre-push` hooks you already have!

+- `outputEnabled`: Controlls if you can view the logs that would normally be printed to the console by the specified command.
+  Recommended to set to true for debugging purposes.

+- `alwaysRun`: This is **required** to be set to true if you are using git clients (like GitKraken).
+If enabled, the tasks
+  will run automatically instead of asking you first.
+If you are using git commands from the command line, it is recommended that
+  you set this to false as it gives you the option to skip tasks that you know will work.

 In order to use it run:

 ```sh
 rember init -f rember.yml
 ```

-## Roadmap

-- v0.0.2-beta
-    - Remove existing tasks
-    - Select if u want build/test at init, ability to add either one later on
-    - Ability to define custom tasks to run [a bit buggy, pushed back to  0.0.3]
-- v0.0.3-beta
-    - Completely remake how file accesses work [delayed to next release]
-    - Fix custom task creation
-    - Add save and restore
-    - Ability to load settings from a yml file
-- v0.0.4-rc2
-    - Major refactor
-    - Removed the pre-commit option for now at least, default and only option are push hooks
-- v0.0.4-rc3
-    - Improved readme a bit
-    - Set `AlwaysRun` to `false` by default
-    - Fixed a relative path bug
-    - Added ability to change your git hooks path

 ## Contributing